 - Esaad privilege card benefits: The Esaad Card offers discounts at over 7,000 UAE businesses and in 92 countries worldwide, adding even more value to your UAE residency.

-- Job opportunities: One of the main attractions of Dubai and the UAE is the abundance of job opportunities.
-With a thriving economy and continuous expansion across various sectors, the UAE offers diverse career prospects.
+- Job opportunities: With a thriving economy and continuous expansion across various sectors, the UAE offers diverse career prospects.
 Key industries include IT, blockchain development, healthcare, digital marketing, real estate, logistics, and renewable energy, among others.

 - Expat friendly environment: The United Arab Emirates is one of the most expat friendly nations in the world.
 In fact, expats make up over 88% of the UAE population.
-The country is very open to expats with UAE residency, with a large English speaking population, a range of international schools, and thriving expat communities throughout the country, you will feel at home in no time.
+The country is very open to expats with UAE residency, with a large English speaking population, a range of international schools, and thriving expat communities throughout the country.

 Who can get the UAE Golden Visa?